tytydraco/yessleep/out/You_wanna_know_why_Im_doing_this_He_whispered_about_to_swallow_another_needle.md

 Looks like I’ll be sentenced to another twenty years, maybe more.

-I’m posting this to see if anyone *outside* my immediate orbit is unaffected by whatever Daryl has done.
+I’m posting this from the prison’s computer lab to see if anyone *outside* my immediate orbit is unaffected by whatever Daryl has done.

 What’s happening to me?